Jump to:

 Available or current treatment guidelines

 Goals of treatment are to protect the upper urinary tract, prevent urinary tract infection (UTI), achieve continence, and improve quality of life.
 Patients with neurogenic bladder are prone to develop UTI.
 Screening for infection is only indicated in symptomatic patients.
-Asymptomatic bacteriuria is not an indication for antibiotics unless stone-forming bacteria are present (Proteus, Klebsiella, and Serratia species).14 While long-term use of prophylactic antibiotics is typically not indicated, it may sometimes be used for patients with recurrent UTI in the presence of VUR and hydropnephrosis.3
+Asymptomatic bacteriuria is not an indication for antibiotics unless stone-forming bacteria are present (Proteus, Klebsiella, and Serratia species).
+Antibiotic prophylaxis has been shown to reduce the rate of UTI in patients with neurogenic bladder who perform clean intermittent catheterization (CIC).
+Concerns regarding the use of antimicrobial prophylaxis include the development of antimicrobial resistance and the potential side effects of the medication.15 Shared decision-making and full discussion regarding the potential harms related to acquiring an antibiotic resistant infection should be factored into the decision for antibiotic prophylaxis for UTI prevention.16

 Current pharmacologic agents for bladder management are summarized in table 1 and non-pharmacologic modalities in table 2.